bmilesp/Endpoints/README.md

 # Usage

-	To send and retrieve data from an endpoint. here is an example
+	To send and retrieve data from an endpoint. here is an example:

 ```php